julianGonzalezV/ohs-user/README.md

-# ms-asset
+# ohs-user

-Microservice for  data managing related to assets
+Microservice for  data managing related to user

 # Instalation
 In your local host you have to create the next folders structrure: